-The Student Health Clinic provides services related to psychiatric medication evaluation and management of medications including comprehensive evaluations and pharmacotherapy under the direction of a psychiatrist and psychiatric nurse practitioner.
+The Student Health Clinic provides services related to psychiatric evaluation and medication management under the direction of a psychiatric provider.
 A liaison exists with the University of Northern Iowa’s Counseling Center for additional mental health/behavioral health services.

 - Treatment includes multiple modalities as needed such as psychotherapy, crisis management, medications, environmental support, and mobilization of community resources

 The University of Northern Iowa Student Health Clinic offers psychiatric services to currently enrolled students.
 Our psychiatric providers include:

 •Andrew Batovsky, ARNP

 •Jennifer Jass, DNP, ARNP